 In this case, we need to use Add a ticket tag.
 Connect it with the condition before it (making sure to use the refund option when connecting), and select one of your existing ticket tags from the list inside the action.
 If you don't have the appropriate ticket tag yet, you can create it:

-Once you're done, the workflow should look like the example below:
+Once you're done with your setup, the workflow should look like the example below:

 Remember to name your workflow in the upper-left, and hit Activate to save all your changes and enable the workflow right away.
 If you prefer to just save it as a draft and not use it yet, you can hit the Close button instead.
 Your new workflow will be listed in the My Workflows tab: